 Light on screen meets ink on paper.
 Different ways of seeing the world, not one is not better than the other.
 All of my printmaking started with digital art produced within the virtual world of Second Life, and most of it was from my video art.
 My printmaking can be seen on another page.

-The most notable festival has been the Supernova Digital Animation Festival in Denver, where videos have been selected for four years running.
-Repeat Hikari was the 2019 selection, for the Competition section.
-The video below was selected for 2018.
+My work has been selected for a range of film festivals and art exhibitions.
+This Showcase brings them all together and is a good starting point.
+All sixty of my videos can be seen on the main Vimeo link.
+The most notable festival has been the Supernova Digital Animation Festival in Denver, where videos have been selected for five years running.
+Repeat Hikari was the 2019 selection, in the Competition section.
+The video below was selected in 2018.

 My video work reflects my fascination in creative interplay in Second Life, and how people use the space as a social and artistic environment.
 I’m also interested in combining virtual world video with archive material, to set up a contrast aesthetically and historically.
 So I often draw other material into my work, from the last century of film, animation, poetry, music and literature, not just games.
 This reflects my background as a sociologist, modelmaker and photographer.
 Video usually goes under the name of machinima in games worlds, but I think that is too much about commerce now, and not enough about art.